-That just because someone doesn’t love you the way you want them to… doesn’t mean they don’t love you with all they have…
+That just because someone doesn’t love you the way you want them to… doesn’t mean they don’t love you… the best they can.

-That maturity has more to do with what types of experiences you’ve had… and what you’ve learned from them… and less to do with how many birthdays you’ve celebrated.
+That maturity has more to do with what experiences you’ve had… and what you’ve learned from them… and less to do with how many birthdays you’ve celebrated.

-That you should never tell a child their dreams are unlikely or outlandish… Few things are more humiliating… and what a tragedy it would be if they believed it.
+That you should never tell a child their dreams are unlikely or outlandish… Few things are more humiliating… and what a tragedy it would be if they believed you.

 That it isn’t always enough to be forgiven by others… Sometimes you have to learn to forgive yourself.